stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 The transactions are constructed as follows:

 - W_i, the _withdrawal transaction_, makes one or more payments from the
-multisig account MI and/or MR to any Stellar account.
+account MI and/or MR to any Stellar account.
 W_i has any source account that is not MI, typically the participant proposing the change.

   W_i has two signers in its `extraSigners` precondition that ensures that if